apache/openwhisk-cli/README.md

 The project includes its own packaged version of Gradle called Gradle Wrapper which is invoked using the `./gradlew` command on Linux/Unix/Mac or `gradlew.bat` on Windows.

-1. Gradle requires requires you to [install Java JDK version 8](https://gradle.org/install/) or higher
+1. Gradle requires you to [install Java JDK version 8](https://gradle.org/install/) or higher

 1. Clone the `openwhisk-cli` repo: